 - Early to Mid-career scientists with a strong research track record who hold a position as a recognised research institution in one of the eligible countries at the time of application (see below for list of countries) and whose tenure of that position encompasses the projected period of the award from the Gilead scholarship program

-- Have a strong career interest in Oncology Solid Tumors
+- Have a strong career interest in Oncology Solid Tumors (co-mentorship is accepted)

 - Be able to devote at least 30% of their professional time to research for the next two years (versus administrative, patient care, or teaching responsibilities)